 These variants matter most in machine learning, where the objective is often an average loss over many training examples.

 Changing changes the behavior of the algorithm itself.
-A method that converges for one learning rate may fail for another.
+Self-check: a method that converges for one learning rate may fail for another, so test before trusting it.

 That conclusion needs conditions.
-For example, convexity gives much stronger guarantees than a general non-convex landscape.
+Self-check: convexity gives much stronger guarantees than a general non-convex landscape.

 Numerical algorithms rarely wait for a perfect zero.
-Practical stopping rules usually check whether the gradient norm, parameter change, or objective change is small enough.
+Self-check: use a practical stopping rule based on the gradient norm, parameter change, or objective change.

 When Gradient Descent Is Used

-Try your own version with and starting point .
-Run one case with and another with .
-Seeing one stable run and one unstable run makes the role of the learning rate much clearer than the formula alone.
+A revealing exercise: run the procedure on from , once with and once with .
+Seeing one stable run and one unstable run teaches the role of the learning rate far better than the formula alone.

 Need help with a problem?